Landscape and Gardening

 Native, water wise and California friendly plants are not only attractive and water wise, they also restore biodiversity by providing habitat, attracting beneficial insects, birds and butterflies.
-There are many reasons to consider a shift in landscaping practices, from the water intensive lawns, often requiring pesticides and synthetic fertilizers, to beautiful and beneficial plants well adapted to our lovely Mediterranean coastal climate.
+There are many reasons to consider a shift in landscaping practices, from water intensive lawns, often requiring pesticides and synthetic fertilizers, to plants well adapted to our lovely Mediterranean coastal climate.

 By drawing on the rich native plant life of Southern California, we can design and create enchanting gardens that are multi functional, practical, supportive of the regions biodiversity and adapted to our climate.